If you are a faculty or staff member making an obligated report, click here.

 Who should I tell?
 Who will find out?
 What will happen?

 Anonymous reporting: You can anonymously call a crisis line.
 You can make an anonymous report to the college using a form on the Reed website.
-No one will know who you are.
 The college may initiate a Title IX investigation, but it will be limited to the available information.

-Confidential reporting: You can ask a confidential reporter not to share any information with anyone else without your permission unless they fear you will harm yourself or someone else.
+Confidential reporting: You can ask a confidential reporter not to share any information that could be linked to you without your permission.
 Confidential reporters on campus are Health & Counseling Center staff, SAPR advocates, and any student employee except Housing Assistants.
-Only the person you are talking to will know who you are.
-There will not be a Title IX investigation.
+There will not be a Title IX investigation, but confidential reporters share deidentified data with the college for its Annual Security Report.

-Obligatory reporting: The President and Vice Presidents, faculty members, staff supervisors, student services staff (except student workers), and house advisors must report information about sexual and relationship violence to the Title IX Coordinator (or their designees, including Community Safety), even if you don’t want them to share the information.
-The person you are talking to, the Title IX Coordinator, Community Safety, Dean of Students, the Assistant Dean of Sexual Assault Prevention & Response, and possibly Residence Life and Health & Counseling Center staff will know who you are.
-The college will initiate a Title IX investigation.
-Depending on the situation, the college may also contact law enforcement and/or file a complaint with the Sexual Misconduct Board.
+Obligatory reporting: The President and Vice Presidents, faculty members, staff supervisors, student services staff (except student workers), and house advisors must report information about sexual and relationship violence to the Title IX Coordinator, even if you don’t want them to share the information.
+The college will initiate a Title IX investigation, and will reach out to offer you assistance.
+Depending on the situation, the college may also contact law enforcement and/or file a complaint with the Title IX Board.
 (Please note: if a survivor is under 18, all college employees are required to report physical or sexual assault to Child Protective Services.)

 You can talk to the Assistant Dean of Sexual Assault Prevention & Response and if she does not become aware of the name of the perpetrator, she does not have to give your name when she makes a Title IX report.

 Reporting to law enforcement: You can file a report with law enforcement whether or not you report to the college.
 Community Safety may or may not be notified by the police, and does not automatically contact law enforcement, although you may ask them to do so.
 Community Safety can also help you make a report to the police.
-The law enforcement agency and the District Attorney's office will know who you are.
-The Title IX Coordinator, Community Safety, Dean of Students, the Assistant Dean of Sexual Assault Prevention & Response, and possibly Residence Life and Health & Counseling Center staff may learn who you are.
 Law enforcement's response can vary from only taking a report to referring the case to the District Attorney for possible criminal charges.

 What if I don't want to make a report to the college or law enforcement?